Mushymato/TrinketTinker/guide/0-Trinket.md

           // Can still add other ways to acquire (e.g. shops, machine outputs) "DropsNaturally": true,
-          // Allow trinket to reroll stats on the anvil "CanBeReforged": true,
+          // Allow trinket to reroll stats on the anvil
+          // This is ignored by trinkets with tinker data, where anvil eligibility is based on whether the trinket has more than 1 set of abilities.
+          "CanBeReforged": true,
           // Mod specific data, not used by base game or TrinketTinker
           // "CustomFields": null,